 Thai Visa – Extension & Conversion

+This is how to have a Thai Visa - Extension & Conversion in Thailand.
 Visa applications for Thailand can be confusing at times due to the use of different terminologies related to the visa process.
 The concept of a Thai work visa has people thinking that they are allowed to work in Thailand with this visa where as it only means that they can apply for a work permit with the visa.
 Listed below are some of the most commonly used and misunderstood Thai visa terminologies.
+There is also a French version here at Thai immigration.

 Thai Visa Application - this simply means applying or obtaining a visa at the Thai embassy or consulate while abroad.
 Certain Thai visas can also be applied for inside Thailand under certain circumstances.
 Speak to a lawyer about these however generally speaking Thai visas are normally applied for at the Thai embassy or Thai consulate overseas.